fobordo/election-analysis/README.md

   ![County Results Text File](/Screenshots/County_TextFile.png)

+* The county with the largest number of votes was Denver.

-* Which county had the largest number of votes?
+  To determine which county had the largest number of votes,...

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?